Step One: Browse Job Postings

 The following procedure is utilized in the employment of full-time non-certified personnel in Rock Hill School District Three:

-- Administrators complete the interview process and make a recommendation for employment to the Executive Director of Personnel.
+- Administrators complete the interview process and make a recommendation for employment to the Chief Personnel Officer.

-- Pending requesting a SLED (South Carolina Law Enforcement Division) background report, the Executive Director of Personnel determines whether or not to submit the recommendation to the Board of Trustees for approval.
+- Pending requesting a SLED (South Carolina Law Enforcement Division) background report, the Chief Personnel Officer determines whether or not to submit the recommendation to the Board of Trustees for approval.
 If submitted and approved by the Board, an At-Will Employment Agreement is then offered to the selected individual.

 - Applicants who are interviewed for specific positions are notified when decisions are made.